-- 1. By signing on to the Agreement and any Settlement, a Participating County will receive 60% of its available LG Share for that Settlement when distribution under that Settlement occurs.
-Any such Participating County will receive up to an additional 40% of its available LG Share for that Settlement by securing the participation of its constituent cities and towns as signatories to this Agreement and that Settlement when distribution under that Settlement occurs.
+- 1. By virtue of signing on to the MOU and Settlement, each Participating County will receive 60% of its available LG Share.
+The Participating County will receive up to an additional 40% of its available LG Share by securing the participation of its constituent cities and towns as signatories to this MOU and the Settlement.
 The sliding scale attached as Exhibit D will determine the share of funds available to the Participating County. - 2.
 If a Participating County does not achieve 100% participation of its cities and towns within the period of time required in a Settlement document for subdivision participation, the remaining portions of the LG Share that were otherwise available to the Participating County will be reallocated to (i) the State Share and (ii) the LG Share for the Participating Counties which have achieved 100% participation of their cities and towns in accordance with the percentages described in Sections B(2), C(1), and C(3), and set forth in Exhibits B and C.